 Free Google Chrome Extension: Twitter Thread Designer (no email address required!)

 Add the first Tweet to the thread by clicking the Tweet button.
 To add another Tweet, click the plus icon.
 Once all the Tweets have been added, click the Tweet all button.

 A Twitter thread, a.k.a.
 "Tweetstorm," is a series of tweets posted by the same person, typically about the same topic.
 They read as a continuous post, which is perfect when you need more than 1 Tweet to express yourself.

 Twitter threads are great for providing more information and context around a certain topic when you don't want to be constrained by Twitter’s 280-character limit.

 This is what a Twitter thread looks like on the platform:

 Now, why should you be posting Twitter threads?
 Here are some reasons why they are interesting to you:

-- Here at StoryChief we found that Twitter threads receive more impressions and engagements than single tweets.
+- Here at StoryChief we found that Twitter Threads receive more impressions and engagements compared to single tweets.